akka/akka-persistence-r2dbc/docs/src/main/paradox/migration.md

 you can migrate most of the data while the system is online and then have a short full shutdown while migrating the remaining data that was written after the previous online migration.

+The migration tool is intended to run as a separate, standalone application and should not be part of the same jvm process the main application is running under.

 ## Dependencies

 The Akka dependencies are available from Akka's library repository.
 To access them there, you need to configure the URL for this repository.